-- (a) ANS-8.1-1983; R88, "Nuclear Criticality Safety in Operations with Fissionable Materials Outside Reactors" (ANS). - (b) ANS-8.3-1986, "Criticality Accident Alarm System" (ANS). - (C) ANS-8.5-1986, "Use of Borosilicate-Glass Raschig Rings as a Neutron Absorber in Solutions of Fissile Material" (ANS). - (d) ANS-8.15-1981; R87, Nuclear Criticality Control of Special Actinide Elements" (ANS). - (e) ANS-8.19-1984; R88, "Administrative Practices for Nuclear Criticality Safety" (ANS).
+- (a) ANSI/ANS-8.3-1979, "Criticality Accident Alarm System" (ANSI). - (b) ANSI N16.1-1975, "Safety Standards for Operations with Fissionable Materials Outside Reactors" (ANSI). - (c) ANSI/ANS 8.5-1979, "Use of Borosilicate-Glass Raschig Rings as a Neutron Absorber in Solutions of Fissile Materials" (ANSI).

-q.
+g.
 Transportation Safety.

-(1) Aircraft Safety Title 14 CFR chapter 1 (Parts 1-199) excluding Parts 11, 13, 50-60, 123, 127, 129, 141, 143, 147, 149, and all of subchapters K, N, and O, "Federal Aviation Regulations" (DOT).

-(2) Motor Vehicle and Traffic Safety.

-- (a) "Motor Carrier Safety Regulations," Federal Highway Administration (DOT). - (b) Title 49 CFR 397, "Hazardous Materials Regulations" (DOT). - (c) "Manual on Uniform Traffic Control Devices for Streets and Highways," Bureau of Public Roads (DOT).

-- (d) ANSI D7.1-1973, "Inspection Requirements for Motor Vehicles, Trailers, and Semi-trailers operated on Public Highways" (ANSI). - (e) "Uni form Vehi cle Code" (NCUTLO). - (f) "A Policy on Geometric Design on Rural Highways" (AASHTO).
+- (1) Aircraft Safety.
+Title 14 CFR chapter 1 (Parts 1-199) excluding Parts 11, 13, 50-60, 123, 127, 129, 141, 143, 147, 149, and all of subchapters K, N, and O, "Federal Aviation Regulations" (DOT). - (2) Motor Vehicle and Traffic Safety. - (a) "Motor Carrier Safety Regulations," Federal Highway Administration (DOT). - (b) Title 49 CFR 397, "Hazardous Materials Regulations" (DOT). - (c) "Manual on Uniform Traffic Control Devices for Streets and Highways," Bureau of Public Roads (DOT). - (d) ANSI D7.1-1973, "Inspection Requirements for Motor Vehicles, Trailers, and Semi-trailers Operated on Public Highways" (ANSI). - (e) "Uniform Vehicle Code" (NCUTLO). - (f) "A Policy on Geometric Design on Rural Highways" (AASHTO).

-(3) Vessels (Marine) Safety Standards.

-- (a) Booklet 258, U.S. Coast Guard, "Rules and Regulations for Uninspected Vessels" (DOT). - (b) Booklet 267, U.S. Coast Guard, "Rules and Regulations for Numbering of Undocumented Vessels and the Reporting of Boating Accidents" (DOT). - (c) Booklet 190, U.S. Coast Guard, "Equipment Lists" (DOT). - (d) Booklet 115, U.S. Coast Guard, 'Marine Engineering Regulations and Material Specifications" (DOT). - (e) Booklet 395, U.S. Coast Guard, "Ventilation System for Small Craft" (DOT). - (4) Radioactive Material Packaging and Transportation Safety. - (a) IAEA Safety Series No. 6, "Regulations for the Safe Transport of Radioactive Material," 1973 revised edition (as amended) (IAEA). - (b) "International Air Transport Association Restricted Article Regulations" (IATA). - (5) Railroad Safety.
+- (3) Vessels (Marine) Safety Standards. - (a) Booklet 258, U.S. Coast Guard, "Rules and Regulations for Uninspected Vessels" (DOT). - (b) Booklet 267, U.S. Coast Guard, "Rules and Regulations for Numbering of Undocumented Vessels and the Reporting of Boating Accidents" (DOT). - (c) Booklet 190, U.S. Coast Guard, "Equipment Lists" (DOT). - (d) Booklet 115, U.S. Coast Guard, "Marine Engineering Regulations and Material Specifications" (DOT). - (e) Booklet 395, U.S. Coast Guard, "Ventilation System for Small Craft" (DOT). - (4) Radioactive Material Packaging and Transportation Safety. - (a) IAEA Safety Series No. 6, "Regulations for the Safe Transport of Radioactive Material," 1973 revised edition (as amended) (IAEA). - (b) "International Air Transport Association Restricted Article Regulations" (IATA). - (5) Railroad Safety.
 None. - 3.
 Exemption procedures for standards which are mandatory as a matter of DOE policy are as follows: - a.
-Temporary Exemptions. - (1) Heads of Field Elements shall submit to the appropriate Program Secretarial Officers, a request for a temporary exemption from the mandatory standards of this Attachment.
-A request for a temporary exemption shall contain: - (a) A specification of the standard from which the field element seeks an exemption.

-- (b) Detailed statements of why the field organization is unable to comply with the standard. - (c) A statement of the steps the field organization has taken and will take to provide protection from the hazard covered by the standard, to include the conditions the field organization must maintain and the practice, means, methods, operations, and processes which must be adopted and utilized to provide protection equivalent to that of the standard for which the exemption is requested.
+Temporary Exemptions. - (1) Heads of Field Organizations shall submit to the appropriate program Secretarial Officers, a request for a temporary exemption from the mandatory standards of this Attachment.
+A request for a temporary exemption shall contain: - (a) A specification of the standard from which the field organization seeks an exemption. - (b) Detailed statements of why the field organization is unable to comply with the standard. - (c) A statement of the steps the field organization has taken and will take to provide protection from the hazard covered by the standard, to include the conditions the field organization must maintain and the practice, means, methods, operations, and processes which must be adopted and utilized to provide protection equivalent to that of the standard for which the exemption is requested.